zer0Trac3/kaliwiki/tools/aircrack-ng_suite/tkiptun-ng.md

        tkiptun-ng [options] <replay interface>

 DESCRIPTION
-       tkiptun-ng is a tool created by Martin Beck aka hirte, a member of air‐ crack-ng team.
+       tkiptun-ng is a tool created by Martin Beck aka hirte, a member of air crack-ng team.
 This tool is able to inject a few frames into a WPA TKIP network with QoS.
 He worked with Erik Tews (who created PTW attack) for a conference in PacSec 2008: "Gone in 900 Seconds, Some  Crypto  Issues